 Many independent contractors (ICs) start earning money without really planning on it.
 Before they know it, their sideline projects have become legitimate businesses -- which means that they have to fulfill some basic business start-up requirements.
 Whenever you provide services and get paid, you must comply with several government rules, even if you work only a few hours per week.

-At a minimum, do these three things when you're first starting out as an independent contractor:
+At a minimum, do these four things when you're first starting out as an independent contractor:

 It's a good idea to choose a business name that you can use on your invoices and business cards.
 Using a business name rather than your own name appears more professional.